 As her parents would describe her, Jobeth is the “Babaeng walang pahinga” which translates in Tagalog as the “girl who keeps on going.”

-She’s a storyteller, a culture connector, a world traveler, a TV person, a Tik Toker, a Tahitian dancer, a dog lover and the Host of NBC LX.
+She’s a visionary, a storyteller, a culture connector, world traveler, Tahitian dancer, golf nut and dog lover

 Lifestyle Host Reel

 Affable.
 Authentic.
 Ambitious.
 That’s how Jobeth’s family and friends would describe her.
 But of course, she is more than that…

 After her parents immigrated to America from the Philippines, Jobeth grew up as a Navy Baby in San Diego, CA and could never seem to sit still!
 Just ask her parents, who would often tell others she’s the “Babaeng walang pahinga” — which loosely translates in Tagalog as “the girl who keeps on going.”

 Rarely did you see Jobeth locked up in the house.
 At 8 years old, she enrolled herself in dance classes specializing in Hula, Tahitian and Philippine Folk.
 When she wasn’t in school and running for student council, Jobeth would be traveling across cities to perform and compete on different stages.
 But that’s not all… Jobeth loves sports and also picked up basketball and softball, so her days were always filled with classes, practices, games and events… even into college.

 In 2011, Jobeth graduated from San Diego State University with a Bachelor’s Degree in Communications and a minor Public Relations.
 Shortly after, she began her journey in broadcast journalism – saying goodbye to the West Coast and hello to the Midwest.